Iron peak

-The iron peak is a local maximum in the vicinity of Fe (Cr, Mn, Fe, Co and Ni) on the graph of the abundances of the chemical elements.
+The iron peak is a local maximum in the vicinity of Fe (Cr, Mn, Fe, Co and Ni) on the graph of the abundances of the chemical elements in the Solar System.

 For elements lighter than iron on the periodic table, nuclear fusion releases energy.
 For iron, and for all of the heavier elements, nuclear fusion consumes energy.
 Chemical elements up to the iron peak are produced in ordinary stellar nucleosynthesis, with the alpha elements being particularly abundant.
 Some heavier elements are produced by less efficient processes such as the r-process and s-process.
 Elements with atomic numbers close to iron are produced in large quantities in supernovae due to explosive oxygen and silicon fusion, followed by radioactive decay of nuclei such as Nickel-56.
 On average, heavier elements are less abundant in the universe, but some of those near iron are comparatively more abundant than would be expected from this trend.

 Abundances of the chemical elements in the Solar System.
 Hydrogen and helium are most common, from the Big Bang.
 The next three elements (Li, Be, B) are rare because they are poorly synthesized in the Big Bang and also in stars.
-The two general trends in the remaining stellar-produced elements are: (1) an alternation of abundance in elements as they have even or odd atomic numbers, and (2) a general decrease in abundance, as elements become heavier.
+The two general trends in the remaining stellar-produced elements are: (1) an alternation of abundance in elements as they have even or odd atomic numbers (also known as the Oddo–Harkins rule), and (2) a general decrease in abundance, as elements become heavier.
 The "iron peak" may be seen in the elements near iron as a secondary effect, increasing relative abundances of elements with nuclei most strongly bound.